apache/apex-malhar/README.md

 The Malhar repository is on github.com.
 If you already have a github account you can git pull the DataTorrent/Malhar repository.
 If you do not have a github account please create one and pull the repository.

-If you would like to make contributons you can fork the repository and make pull requests.
+If you would like to contribute you can fork the repository and make pull requests.

 Compiling the code
 ----------------------

 Maven is needed to compile the code.
 In addition the code has a dependency to the DataTorrent API.
 The API is available in the DataTorrent maven repository.
 This repository can be specified in maven settings file $HOME/.m2/settings.xml as follows.

 ```xml